olebole/irafdoc/doc/daophot.pstselect.rst

   <dt><b>pstfile</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='pstfile' Line='pstfile' -->
   <dd>The  list  of  output  psf star photometry files.
 There must be one output
   psf star photometry file for every input image.
-If pstfile is <tt>"default"</tt>,
+If pstfile is <span style="font-family: monospace;">"default"</span>,
-  <tt>"dir$default"</tt>,  or a  directory  specification  then  PSTSELECT writes
+  <span style="font-family: monospace;">"dir$default"</span>,  or a  directory  specification  then  PSTSELECT writes
   a file called dir$image.pst.# where # is the next  available  version  number.
   Pstfile  inherits its file type, it may be either an APPHOT/DAOPHOT text or STSDAS binary file, from photfile.